 Guidance Note for Managers and Evaluators on how to mitigate potential risks in the context of COVID-19, including selecting respondents in an inclusive manner and adjusting data collection to ensure under-represented group, further addressing identified challenges in implementing gender-related evaluation recommendations.
 See also Evaluation and COVID-19.

-The Strategic Evaluation of UNOV/UNODC's work to advance Gender Equality and the Empowerment of Women (GEEW) has been conducted and is anticipated to be finalized in 2022.
+The Strategic Evaluation of UNOV/UNODC's work to advance Gender Equality and the Empowerment of Women (GEEW) was finalized in 2022.
 As a result, achievements were identified and assessed to guide the development of the next phase of the UNOV/UNODC Strategy for GEEW.
 The innovative methodology used included highly participatory methods, ensuring an independent, utilization-focused approach to meet organizational information needs.

-Furthermore, gender equality “meets the requirements” in 80% of all UNODC evaluations, as demonstrated by the UN Gender SWAP Evaluation Performance Indicators used in the 2021 Independent External Evaluation Quality Assessment.
+Furthermore, gender equality “meets the requirements” in 80% of the 2021 UNODC evaluations, as demonstrated by the UN Gender SWAP Evaluation Performance Indicators used in Independent External Evaluation Quality Assessment.

 Moreover, all UNODC evaluations are guided by the principles of gender equality and leaving no one behind, thereby fully implementing gender-responsive evaluation methods and tools, assessing to what extent UNODC interventions address gender equality and issues such as power relations, social transformation, equal inclusion and participation, as well as the empowerment of women, especially important in the context of COVID-19.
 This also includes the Evaluator Toolkit for Evaluating Interventions on Preventing and Countering Crime and Terrorism, which fully mainstreams gender equality aspects, referencing materials and resources to guide evaluators in this regard.
 At least one in each evaluation team should further have expertise in gender equality.